The-BlackShadoww/educonnect-2/README.md

     npm start
     ```
 2. Open your browser and navigate to `http://localhost:3000`.

-## Contributing
-We welcome contributions!
-Please read our [contributing guidelines](CONTRIBUTING.md) for more information on how to get started.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.